Shoal Point - Bucasia

 AreaSearch assessment of residential approval activity sees Shoal Point - Bucasia among the top 30% of areas assessed nationwide

-As of now, there are approximately 282 people per dwelling approval in the location, suggesting room for growth.
-According to AreaSearch's latest quarterly estimate, Shoal Point - Bucasia is projected to gain around 2,113 residents by 2041.
-Development appears to be keeping pace with this projected growth, although increasing competition among buyers may arise as the population expands.
+The current population density is approximately 282 people per dwelling approval, suggesting room for further growth.
+According to AreaSearch's latest quarterly estimate, Shoal Point - Bucasia is projected to grow by 2,099 residents by 2041.
+Construction pace is maintaining reasonable growth, but buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development